mayankpatel14/Wilderness-Image-Classification/README.md

 <br>

 ## [Data](https://github.com/mayankpatel14/Wilderness-Image-Classification/tree/master/data)
 The data has been downloaded from Google Earth Pro (GE).
 We collected 24 (4800 x 2822) images belonging to category of forest and 24 images that belong to non-forest category.
 These raw images were sliced into 256 x 256-pixel size images.
-As a result, we have 3888 images and 3888 images of forest and non-forest category.
-We have separated 2000 images taken randomly out of 7776 images in the validation set.
+As a result, we have 2978 images and 4798 images of forest and non-forest(green and others) category.
+We have separated 2000 images taken randomly out of 7776 images in the validation set for the first experiment.
+For the second experiment classification has been done using 2978 images of forest and 1980 green images.
+Green images are images that include monoculture, agriculture and terrains which look similar to forest but are not considered forest.

 <br>